DR. JOCELYN MONSMA SELBY

-Tamara’s corporate background is in international HR, Project Management, Business Management and Culture and Financial Services.
-Tamara’s expertise extends to human development, rites of passage, sexuality education, strategic planning, and successfully running her own coaching business.
+Tamara is a sexuality educator, speaker, consultant, Executive Director of eChildhood, and is currently studying in the field of holistic sexuality education.
+Tamara has a proven track record in developing and delivering sexuality and relationship education for schools, parents, and youth.
+Tamara’s corporate background is in international HR, Project Management, Business Management, and Culture and Financial Services.
+Tamara’s expertise extends to human development, rites of passage, sexuality education, strategic planning, and successfully running her own coaching business for the past 8 years.

 John Carr writes and consults about internet safety and security.
 He is one of the world’s leading authorities on children's and young people’s use of the internet and associated new technologies.